Hold Tight...

 Systemd is a system and service manager for Linux operating systems, widely adopted for its efficiency and comprehensive features.
 It handles system initialization, service management, and more, providing a unified framework for managing system processes.

-Key Features
+Key Features of the Script

 • Root Privileges Check: Ensures the script is run with the necessary administrative permissions.